-1.5 Have the Board and Board Committees met in the last financial year?
+Have the Board and Board Committees met in the last financial year?

-The Board meets on a half-yearly basis, and as and when circumstances require.
+With effect from third quarter of financial year ended 31 December 2024, the Company was required to commence quarterly reporting.
+As such, the Board will meet at least on a quarterly basis going forward, or as and when circumstances require.
 Directors with multiple Board representations ensure that sufficient time and attention are given to the affairs of each company.
-In FY2023, the number of the Board and Board Committee meetings held and the attendance of each Board member are shown below.
+In FY2024, the number of Board and Board Committee meetings held and the attendance of each Board member are shown below.